Breast Reconstruction Specialist

 What is implant reconstruction?

-Saline and silicone implant reconstruction are widely used today for women who do not desire or do not have enough spare tissue for tissue flap reconstruction.
+Saline and silicone implant reconstruction are widely used today for women who do not desire tissue flap reconstruction or do not have enough spare tissue for tissue flap reconstruction.
 Depending on personal circumstances and preference, the implant may be placed on top of the pectoralis major chest muscle (called “pre-pectoral”) or underneath the pectoralis major muscle (called “sub-pectoral”).
-When placement behind the muscle is required, the plastic surgeon might first insert a temporary, empty implant called a “tissue expander” that is injected with saline over several weeks until the overlying skin and muscle have been adequately expanded to accommodate a full-size saline or silicone implant.
-The need for a tissue expander and the time it takes to fill the tissue expander is determined by the final breast size desired by the patient.
+In either case, the plastic surgeon might first insert a temporary, empty implant called a “tissue expander” that is injected or filled with saline over several weeks until the tissues have been adequately expanded to accommodate a full-size implant.
 A tissue expander might also be inserted when radiation is planned after mastectomy or as a temporary means of supporting the skin when a delayed tissue flap reconstruction is planned.

 If you have breast cancer in one breast, should you undergo preventive (prophylactic) removal of the opposite (contralateral) breast?

 The need for prophylactic mastectomy is greatest is women diagnosed with a hereditary breast cancer mutation, such as BRCA1 and BRCA2, due to a high lifetime risk of cancer in both breasts.
-Women with breast cancer may choose prophylactic mastectomy of the opposite (contralateral), unaffected breast to maintain breast symmetry, to eliminate the need for annual mammograms, or due to anxiety about the future risk of cancer in the opposite breast.
-However, contrary to popular belief, the risk of cancer in the opposite breast is generally relatively low--less than 5% over the next 20 years.
+Women with breast cancer may choose prophylactic mastectomy of the opposite, unaffected breast to maintain breast symmetry, to eliminate the need for annual mammograms, and to reduce anxiety about the future risk of cancer.
+However, contrary to popular belief, the risk of cancer in the opposite breast of non-mutation is generally relatively low--less than 15% over the next 20 years.
 You can calculate your personal risk of contralateral breast cancer (CBC) by visiting the following link: https://cbc-predictor-utd.shinyapps.io/CBCRisk.
 Contralateral mastectomy is usually covered by insurance.

 For more information about breast cancer surgery, including breast reconstruction, visit Dr. Holmes’s YouTube Channel here.